JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Also to my knowledge, the previous FDS application didn't include any segregated cycle routes - we need to see what the new application says about cycle routes.

-### Open Space
+### Scheme in breach of Open Space requirements
 @.
 Policy 4.5.1 of the AAAP envisages no net loss of open space, but the approved masterplan application (ref:14/AP/3844) acknowledges that there will be a net loss of 1.8 hectares of open space:

 ![Extract from the planning committee report for the masterplan application.](http://crappistmartin.github.io/images/aylesburygreenspace.png)

 @.
 Also, the replacement open space will be gated - see Harvard Gardens.

-### Play Space
+### Scheme in breach of Play Space requirements
 @.
 Policy PL6 of the AAAP says _"All development proposals must provide 10sqm of children’s play space / youth space per child bed space.
 Doorstep playable space should be provided within each of the housing blocks, whilst larger local playable spaces should be provided within selected housing blocks and within the green fingers and existing local parks, in accordance with Figure 12.
 New youth space should be provided within the larger areas of public open space."_

 @.
 What does the new FDS application say about open space and play space?

-### Infrastructure funding
+### Scheme in breach of Mixed use/retail requirements
 @.
-Page 75 of the AAAP describes infrastructure funding.
-It says the developer will pay a tariff which will fund community facilities like the energy centre (£13m) and health centre (£4m).
-We now know that the Council is paying for the health centre from its own funds and that the energy centre is not being delivered.
+AAAP policy __'COM6'__ says that the Scheme must _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._

 @.
-The AAAP doesn't say what the tariff is.. it says that details of the tariff will be published in an SPD but I can't find any such SPD..
+How much retail is being provided in the new FDS planning application? is it proportionate to achieving the 1,750 sqm across the masterplan site as a whole?

-### Density
+### Scheme in breach of Density requirements
 @.
 The AAAP says _"The HCA has also recently admitted Aylesbury phases 2 and 3 to round 6 of the government backed Private Finance Initiative (PFI).
 Under this programme it is proposed that the council will effectively deliver 1000 new homes of which around 400 will be affordable council owned new homes"_.

 @.
 We know that the HCA PFI finance was scrapped shortly after the AAAP was adopted and we know that none of the new homes proposed will be Council owned.